 If you submit images with your article, I may ask you to provide proof of the above.

 Please do not, under any circumstances, submit an article that is already published somewhere else.
-Your article has to be original and unique–written specifically and only for The Guitar Answer Guy blog.
+Your article should be original and unique–written specifically and only for The Guitar Answer Guy blog.
 It can not exist somewhere else on the Internet or in print.
 Likewise, after I have published your article on my blog, you can not publish it anywhere else.
 Doing so will cause Google to penalize us both for duplicate content.

 Your blog post is your intellectual property, and you will be given full credit for the article with a photo, short bio, and a link to a URL of your choosing.
 However, you can not republish it elsewhere while it is live on The Guitar Answer Guy blog.
 If you ever wish to do so, you must notify me 2 months in advance of when you would like to publish it elsewhere.
 That way I can remove it from my blog and take other measures so that neither you nor I incur Google penalties.

 I’m not a control freak, but don’t be offended if we go through 1-2 rounds of revisions, especially when it comes to the title of the post.